How to Generate Leads in 6 Steps (+ Free Template)

 Customer relationship systems like Zoho CRM allow you to store customer persona information and use tagging features to add traits to each prospect–making it easier to segment your customers into personas.

-Once you know the “who,” establish whether you want to do an inbound strategy, outbound strategy, or a hybrid of both.
-You can also narrow down the specific tactics you wish to use, and it’s important to note that different personas may require different tactics.
+The second step in how to generate leads in sales is determining your strategy.
+Once you know the “who,” establish whether you want to do an inbound, outbound, or hybrid strategy.
+You can also narrow down the specific tactics you wish to use, and it’s important to note that different personas may require other tactics.

 Did you know?
-Inbound lead generation involves having potential customers come to you through tactics like content marketing, website form submissions, traditional advertising, and social media campaigns.
+Inbound lead generation involves potential customers coming to you through tactics like content marketing, website form submissions, traditional advertising, and social media campaigns.
 Meanwhile, outbound lead generation involves actively finding and engaging potential customers through tactics like cold calls, email introductions, and networking events.

-Your team’s skill sets, experience, and resources also play a part in how you plan to generate leads.
+Your team’s skill sets, experience, and resources also affect how you plan to generate leads.
 For example, you can assign sales team members to a specific lead generation activity based on their past experience—making it faster and more efficient to generate leads.
-It would make sense to assign an agent with previous cold calling experience to cover the same kind of activity as they are already familiar with the ins and outs of reaching out to completely new leads.
+It makes sense to assign an agent with previous cold calling experience to cover the same kind of activity, as they are already familiar with the ins and outs of reaching out to entirely new leads.

-The chart below indicates required attributes when using different tactics for business-to -consumer (B2C) or business-to-business (B2B) lead generation activities:
+The chart below indicates the required attributes when using different tactics for business-to-consumer (B2C) or business-to-business (B2B) lead generation activities:

 Tactic | Budget Requirements | Primary Skills/Resources Required | Good for B2C? | Good for B2B? |